Hannah Kruse, © Jasmin Valcarcel

 Previous employees

-Klara Hülskamp (2024-2025, Finances and management assistant), Katharina Faller (2022-2024, Course support and Public relations), Lotta Bartoschewski (2022-2023, Finances assistant) Theresa Strebling (2018-2022, Finances), Sarah Magill (Finances and management assistant), Sarie Nijboer (2021, Course coordinator), Kira Dell (2017–2018, Finance; 2018–2021, Project coordinator), Jil Zepp (2019–2020, Graduate Trainee), Frederiek Weda (2018–2019, Graduate Trainee), Anna Brinkmann (2014–2016, Finances)
+Ulrike Riebel (2022-2025, Finance Coordination), Klara Hülskamp (2024-2025, Finances and management assistant), Katharina Faller (2022-2024, Course support and Public relations), Lotta Bartoschewski (2022-2023, Finances assistant) Theresa Strebling (2018-2022, Finances), Sarah Magill (Finances and management assistant), Sarie Nijboer (2021, Course coordinator), Kira Dell (2017–2018, Finance; 2018–2021, Project coordinator), Jil Zepp (2019–2020, Graduate Trainee), Frederiek Weda (2018–2019, Graduate Trainee), Anna Brinkmann (2014–2016, Finances)

 Previous interns include:

-Sophie Etinosa Agho, Helen Albrecht, Mara Baumbach, Sophie Becker, Luisa Bona, Johanna Böker, Clara Brosche, Anna Rea Bründl, Meryem Coskun, Benita Dederichs, Anja Degner, Kira Dell, Franziska Ehlicker, Anna Emminger, Cheyenne Enneper, Bergit Faßl, Elisabeth Faul, Stefano Ferlito, Miriam Georger, Carolin Greifenstein, Franziska Grubann, Elsa Guily, Devin Gökdemir, Letha Gumz, Pauline Hagen, Johanna Hartmann, Dora Jacques Piaszek, Lena Kahle, Carolin Kaser, Daria Korznikova, Malin Krahn, Nora Kronemeyer, Khatia Kurtanidze, Anna Latzko, Leo Lencsés, Sarah Marcinkowski, Sophie McCuen-Koytek, Annika Maus, Leah Marthe Mennrich, Susanne Mohr, Hélène Mohrbutter, Carla Mönning, Anne Nauditt, Ina Neddermeyer, Svitlana Nikolaienko, Alva Noelle, Marlene Risse, Vanessa Schmidt, Franziska Schönfeld, Nicola Schüschke, Lucía Sciandro, Lea Stahl, Olivia Steiert, Hanna Steinert, Theresa Strebling, Toni Suarez Bergmann, Tabea Thom, Alena Trapp, Janina Vujic, Elisabeth Wolff, Litong Xiao, Fadila Yassouf, Emilie van Zandbergen, Anne Zdunek, Helena Zeh, Clara Zerrahn
+Sophie Etinosa Agho, Helen Albrecht, Mara Baumbach, Sophie Becker, Luisa Bona, Johanna Böker, Lucia Braemer, Clara Brosche, Anna Rea Bründl, Meryem Coskun, Benita Dederichs, Anja Degner, Kira Dell, Franziska Ehlicker, Anna Emminger, Cheyenne Enneper, Bergit Faßl, Elisabeth Faul, Stefano Ferlito, Miriam Georger, Carolin Greifenstein, Franziska Grubann, Elsa Guily, Devin Gökdemir, Letha Gumz, Pauline Hagen, Johanna Hartmann, Dora Jacques Piaszek, Lena Kahle, Carolin Kaser, Daria Korznikova, Malin Krahn, Nora Kronemeyer, Khatia Kurtanidze, Anna Latzko, Leo Lencsés, Pauline Lieben-Seutter, Sarah Marcinkowski, Sophie McCuen-Koytek, Annika Maus, Leah Marthe Mennrich, Susanne Mohr, Hélène Mohrbutter, Carla Mönning, Anne Nauditt, Ina Neddermeyer, Svitlana Nikolaienko, Alva Noelle, Marlene Risse, Vanessa Schmidt, Franziska Schönfeld, Nicola Schüschke, Lucía Sciandro, Lea Stahl, Olivia Steiert, Hanna Steinert, Theresa Strebling, Toni Suarez Bergmann, Tabea Thom, Alena Trapp, Janina Vujic, Elisabeth Wolff, Litong Xiao, Fadila Yassouf, Emilie van Zandbergen, Anne Zdunek, Helena Zeh, Clara Zerrahn